Research

 Youyou W., Yang, Y, Uzzi B.

-Proceedings of the National Academy of Sciences (2023)
+Proceedings of the National Academy of Sciences (2023) [link]

-[SUMMARY] Conjecture about the weak replicability in social sciences has made scholars eager to quantify the scale and scope of replication failure for a discipline.
+[SUMMARY] Conjectures about the weak replicability in social sciences have made scholars eager to quantify the scale and scope of replication failure for a discipline.
 Yet small-scale manual replication methods alone are ill-suited to deal with this big data problem.
 Here, we conduct a discipline-wide replication census in science.
 Our sample (N = 14,126 papers) covers nearly all papers published in the six top-tier Psychology journals over the past 20 years.

 [SUMMARY] Scientists have invested enormous resources into replicating existing findings.
 One replication study on average consumes 300 days.
 In response, we propose a new machine learning approach of estimating a study’s replicability from the texts in its original manuscript using algorithms.
 This method could assess the likelihood of replication success for any study with a manuscript within seconds.